akshaykoul-bit/tfx-kubeflow/README.md

 This is an end-to-end TFX pipeline which uses LocalDagRunner as the orchestrator which is TFX's own orchestrator

 # Data and Objective
-The dataset has been imported from the below Kaggle link: https://www.kaggle.com/rmisra/news-category-dataset
+The dataset has been imported from this Kaggle link: https://www.kaggle.com/rmisra/news-category-dataset

 The json data 'News_Category_Dataset_v2.json' can be downloaded from the above link and placed in 'downldata' folder in the working directory